via the NHL

 The Bottom Line

-The NHL removed the Stanley Cup Playoffs logo from below the blue lines after the 2020 postseason to make room for more digital advertising on the ice surface.
-The space that previously featured the playoff logo now shows rotating sponsor ads during broadcasts.
+The NHL removed the Stanley Cup Playoffs ice logo from below the blue lines after the 2020 postseason to free the surface for digital advertising.
+The space that previously held the painted playoff logo now rotates through sponsor ads during the broadcast, which generates more revenue per game than a single static logo could.

 Does any other sport not put a playoff logo on its playing surface?